 On the one hand, there will be an opportunity for brands in this space to educate consumers as to how they can still enjoy their favourite food responsibly whilst also maintaining a healthy diet.
 On the other, you may want to find creative ways to reinforce to consumers the joy and comfort they feel from these products – which will not only help to stabilise consumer demand, but provide continued talkability for media and help pique interest against competitors who are using the same tactic.

-If you’re a food or drink business and would like to discuss your communications plans for 2024, get in touch with our award-winning team today.
+If you’re a business operating in the sector and would like to discuss your communications plan for the year ahead, get in touch with our Food and Drink PR specialists.